And I wanted to, I don't normally have a show for tonight.

 Sorry, go ahead.

-Push back.
+Push me back.

 You don't need to give me the caveats.

-Just tell me what you discover.
+Just tell me what you decided.

 It's absolutely true.

-But I I'm not so sure that applies the same way to something like the ability to grasp the concept of property rights, for instance.
+But I'm not so sure that applies the same way to something like the ability to grasp the concept of property rights, for instance.

 Maybe that's a little simpler and easier.

-Um and maybe it's not so specialized.
+And maybe it's not so specialized.

-People particularly in in places in Asia.
+People, particularly in places in Asia.

 Yeah.